Lower Bristol Road

 All from the LBR.
 For taste, none of the fatal collisions have been included, but there have been 2 in the past decade, one in Twerton and one in Widcombe.

-Contact the councillor
+Contact your councillor

 AreaWardCouncillorsemail